ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/mgrfactories.md

 ---
 title: 'mgrfactories'
 order: 17
-deploy: ['staging', 'mainnet']

 ---

 # mgrfactories

-This action can be used to migrate token factories from v0 to v1 as continuous migration.
+This action can be used to migrate uniq factories from v0 to v1 as continuous migration.

 ## Parameter validation